All Episodes

 And I think something like 28 of them died.

-And what they're saying is that this new strain of tuberculosis is so deadly and so lethal That it is spreading around this country and in particular in the inner cities of our country.
+And what they're saying is that this new strain of tuberculosis is so deadly and so lethal that it is spreading around this country and in particular in the inner cities of our country.

 And if the immune system is not strong and we've not eaten correctly and taken care of our diet and the way we live, we're in trouble when we come in contact with airborne substance and especially when we're traveling in aircraft where air is recirculated in airplanes.

-I've seen a number of stories about that lately.
+Seen a number of stories about that lately.

 In other words, that American was aware, or any airline was aware, that there was this disease and intentionally put people in danger.

-On the front, getting a, well let's see, a test for TB, and also some sort of a vaccination or something.
+I was in Kansas City lecturing there this past year, and they show a picture of a school teacher on the front getting a, well, let's see, a test for TB and also some sort of a vaccination or something.

-I was back in the state two months later, actually speaking in Sedalia, Missouri, short distance from Kansas City, and I again picked up the newspaper off the stand exactly two months later, For the back of the newspaper, I quote, Garden City, Kansas, a tuberculosis outbreak in Finney County is worrying health officials, including one who says that the situation is nearly out of control in too much time.
+Now, exactly two months later, toward the back of the newspaper, I quote, Garden City, Kansas, a tuberculosis outbreak in Finney County is worrying health officials, including one who says that the situation is nearly out of control in too much time.

 It seems that Kansas and Missouri, for some strange reason, have a major outbreak of the new tuberculosis.